grantemsley/MultiPoolMiner/README.txt

       Payout in BTC (Bitcoin address must be provided using the -wallet command, see below), or any currency available in API (Advanced configuration via Config.txt required, see below)
       Pool allows mining selected coins only, e.g mine only ZClassic (Advanced configuration via Config.txt required, see below)

-	IMPORTANT: The specified pool here will be used as default (preferred) but this does not rule out other pools to be included.
+      IMPORTANT: For the list of default configured pools consult 'start.bat.'
+This does not rule out other pools to be included.
 Selecting multiple pools is allowed and will be used on a failover basis OR if first specified pool does not support that algorithm/coin.
-See the -algorithm command below for further details and example.
+See the -algorithm command below for further details and example.*

 -ExcludePoolName
 	Same as the -poolname command but it is used to exclude unwanted mining pools (please see above).